bbauska/Coursera-Bootstrap/readme.md

 change it to how many of rows I want to give from the feedback for the text area?

-I\'ll say 12 rows and then close off text.
+I&apos;ll say 12 rows and then close off text.

 Notice how I have included the textarea in my form.